Aurora-yzj/openwrt-selinux-policy/README.md

 to correlate that to provided macros and templates used to address these.

-There is another gotcha you should be aware off.
+There is another gotcha you should be aware of.
 There are rules present in the policy that instruct SELinux to "silently" block specified events.
 This functionality can be useful if you want to block some access on purpose without SELinux printing "avc denials".